Pronounciation: Ung-NAD-ee-a spee-see-O-sa

 Light: Full sun

-Soil: Well drained soils are best.
+Soil: Well-drained soils are best.

 Watering: Little additional water from irrigation after establishment.
 Requires no water during the winter

 months and only every one to two weeks during summer.
-More frequent irrigations can
+More frequent irrigations can dramatically increase the growth rate.

-Pruning: Very little needed except to develop good structure when young
+Pruning: Prune conservatively, i.e., very little needed except to develop a good branch structure when young and to maintain shape and form when mature.

 Propagation: Fresh seed propagation under greenhouse conditions can